 This raw data, maintained and supplied by the National Weather Service, is enhanced by trained meteorologists who analyze the results and make necessary adjustments, discarding questionable data points.
 The resultant rainfall grid WaterWatch PRO uses is composed of data points spaced 1/2 mile apart.
 This makes WaterWatch PRO ideal for accounting for highly localized rainfall events.
 You can confidently trust this reliable National Weather Service data source.

-It’s happened countless times – you’re caught in a torrential downpour, but the construction site you’re monitoring across town didn’t get a drop.
+It’s happened countless times – you’re caught in a torrential downpour, but the site you’re monitoring across town didn’t get a drop.
 Why is that?
 Different natural processes occur as clouds develop, move and produce rain.

 The weather systems that bring rain happen for a variety of reasons even though the result, water falling from the sky, is the same.
-However, that same variety of conditions results in rainfal that isn't uniform.
+However, that same variety of conditions results in rainfall that isn't uniform.